 Step 2 - Wage Indexing of Earnings

 The following description and examples are provided for persons who wish to compute the index factors and indexed earnings.
-The indexing year is the second year prior to attainment of age 62.
-However, beneficiaries born on January 1 are deemed to have attained age 62 in the prior year, and consequently, the applicable indexing year, factors, and bend points are those for that year.
+The indexing year is the year a person attains age 60.
+Beneficiaries born on January 1 are deemed to have attained age 60 on December 31 of the prior year.

-The worker's actual earnings covered under Social Security in that year, up to the maximum earnings creditable, are multiplied by the indexing factor to obtain the indexed earnings.
-For example, actual covered earnings of $10,000 in 1990, multiplied by 1.5656245, result in indexed earnings of $15,656.25; actual earnings of $51,300 (the maximum creditable) result in indexed earnings of $80,316.54.
+The worker's actual earnings covered under Social Security in that year, up to the maximum earnings creditable, are multiplied by the indexing factor to obtain the indexed earnings (see Worksheet 1).
+For example, actual covered earnings of $10,000 in 1990, multiplied by 2.0439248, result in indexed earnings of $20,439.25; actual earnings of $51,300 (the maximum creditable) result in indexed earnings of $104,853.34.